marvin2k/templateSetEngine/README.md

 Extra variables can optionally be passed from the `$(T)template.yaml` into the models of each template file.

+## Collection of files: the 'templateSet'

+Set of files resident in the `$(T)` folder.
+They form a collection of files together with a `$(T)template.yaml` describing what files have to be processes.
+See `engine/template.yaml.schema` what is allowed.

+Each templateSet is suitable for one type of input database understood by [pyratemp][1] (which is yaml or json).
+Pyratemp was chosen because it tries to leverage a strong model/view separation and looks simple enough.

 ## Validation

-The tool uses [kwalify][2] to verify the `$(T)template.yaml` of a templateSet and optionally the user-provided database.
+The tool uses [kwalify][2] to verify the `$(T)template.yaml` of a templateSet.
 To mark successful verification, the following files are created:

 - `$(O)meta.verified`: The description of the tools schema file for the `$(T)template.yaml` is correct.
 This step prevent the developer of the tool from making